 Some couples decide to test the waters with the two families by living together first.
 This creates ambiguity for the children.
 When children experience this uncertainty, it creates chaos and empowers resistance.
-If they don’t like the idea of the families coming together, the ambiguity leads them to believe they could actually make the whole thing unravel.
+If they don’t like the idea of the families coming together, the ambiguity leads them to believe they could make the whole thing unravel.

-Deal believes what a stepfamily needs more than anything are two adults who have clarity about their relationship and the future of the family.
+Deal believes, more than anything, a stepfamily needs two adults who have clarity about their relationship and the family’s future.
 By having conversations ahead of time, you are valuing the “we,” and then the children.
-If you can’t come to an agreement on your parenting styles, Deal believes this is just as serious as marrying someone with addiction issues.
-The outcome of these discussions should be part of the equation as to whether or not you get married.
+If you can’t come to an agreement on your parenting styles,that’s serious.Deal believes it’s just as serious as marrying someone with addiction issues.
+The outcome of these discussions should be part of the equation as to whether or not you plan to marry.

 “At least half to two-thirds of dating couples don’t have serious conversations about how they are going to parent when they bring their two families together,” Deal says.
-“If your parenting styles are vastly different, this can be a deal breaker.”
+“If your parenting styles are vastly different, this can be a dealbreaker.”

 In many instances, one parent has been making all the decisions for the children.
 Now add a second adult into the mix who isn’t their biological parent.
 What will you do when your child asks to do something and your answer would typically be yes, but your new spouse doesn’t agree with that?